-Note that two elements are needed for this example to work:
+From the point of view of buffering, note that two elements are needed for the above example to work:

-- We specify buffer_size=1 in the Capture constructor.
-Without this, data would only be read into the Capture's queue after an I/O completes which would depend on how many bytes the Capture reads at a time. - We make a flush call in the receiver script, to ensure that the pipe is flushed to the capture queue.
+- We specify buffer\size=1 in the Capture constructor.
+Without this, data would only be read into the Capture's queue after an I/O completes which would depend on how many bytes the Capture reads at a time.
+You can also pass a buffer\size=-1 to indicate that you want to use line- buffering, i.e. read a line at a time from the child process.
+(This may only work as expected if the child process flushes its outbut buffers after every line.) - We make a flush call in the receiver script, to ensure that the pipe is flushed to the capture queue.
 You could avoid the flush call in the above example if you used python -u receiver as the command (which runs the script unbuffered).